 2. Delivery of wine to the Seller’s dock or point of shipment constitutes delivery to the Buyer

-3. All risk of loss or damage in transit and all other risk in the wine passes to the Buyer at the point of delivery.
+3. All risk of loss or damage in transit and all other risk in the wine passes to the Buyer at the point of delivery to the carrier.

 4. The Buyer may make claims for loss or damage to the wine sustained while in transit only against the carrier.

-5. Although the Seller will reasonably endeavour to deliver the wine in accordance with the Buyer’s requested date for delivery, the Seller shall not be liable for any loss or damage, including consequential loss or damage, arising from delay in delivery or failure to deliver Goods, either whole or in part, due to circumstances beyond its control.
+5. Although the Seller will reasonably endeavour to deliver the wine in accordance with the Buyer’s requested date for delivery, no undertaking or warranty is given by the Seller that the wine will be delivered on the nominated date or any other date.
+The Seller shall not be liable for any claim or liability relating to any loss or damage, including consequential loss or damage, arising from delay in delivery or failure to deliver wine, either whole or in part, including due to circumstances beyond its control.

-6. The Buyer must affect all insurance of the wine for the full insurable value of the wine.
+6. The Buyer must effect all insurance of the wine for the full insurable value of the wine.

-7. The Buyer is solely responsible for the collection of all wine.
+7. The Buyer is solely responsible for the collection of all wine from the greed point of delivery.

-Retention of Title: The wine in this reservation remains the property of the Seller until the Buyer pays the Seller in full all monies owed to the Seller on any account.
-Until that time the Buyer holds all wine as bailee of the Seller, must store all wine separately so that it can be identified as the Seller’s, and the Seller shall be entitled to demand the return of the wine including enter (or have its representatives enter) any premises occupied by the Seller in order to search for and remove the wine without liability to the Buyer.
-If the Buyer alters the wine, then that altered wine becomes the supplied wine for the purpose of these terms.
+1. The wine subject to these Terms remains the property of the Seller until the Buyer pays the Seller in full all monies owed to the Seller on any account.
+Until that time the Buyer holds all wine as bailee of the Seller, must store all wine separately so that it can be identified as the Seller’s, and the Seller shall be entitled to demand the return of the wine and may enter (or have its representatives enter) any premises occupied by the Seller in order to search for and remove the wine without liability to the Buyer (and the Buyer indemnifies the Seller against damages to property or personal injury which occurs as result of the Seller (or its representatives) entering the Buyer’s premises).
+If the Buyer alters the wine, then that altered wine becomes the supplied wine for the purpose of these Terms.

 Liabilities and Indemnity:

-1. The Seller excludes all warranties, terms, conditions and representations, whether express or implied, and whether contained in statue or common law except to the extent to such warranties, conditions, terms and representations cannot be legally excluded or restricted.
+1. The Seller excludes all guarantees, warranties, terms, conditions and representations, whether express or implied, and whether imposed by statue or common law except to the extent such guarantees, warranties, conditions, terms and representations cannot be legally excluded or restricted.

-2. Where statutory provisions apply, the Seller’s liability to the Buyer for any reason related to performance under this agreement shall be limited to the replacement of the wine or the amount paid or payable by the Buyer in respect of the wine.
+2. Where statutory provisions apply, the Seller’s liability to the Buyer for breach of a condition, warranty, term or shall be limited at the Seller’s option to the replacement of the wine or payment of the cost of resupply of the wine.

-3. The Seller will not in any circumstance be liable for any personal injury (including death), special or consequential damage (including without limitation loss of profits, loss of opportunity or business interruption) or expense sustained or incurred by the Buyer or any claims by third parties in consequence of or resulting directly or indirectly out of the supply of wine by the Seller, the use of the wine, any breach by the Seller of any provision of any contract incorporating these terms or the negligence of the Seller and the Seller indemnifies the Buyer from and against any such claims.
+3. The Seller will not in any circumstance be liable for any personal injury (including death), special or consequential loss or damage (including without limitation loss of profits, loss of opportunity or business interruption) sustained or incurred by the Buyer or any third parties in consequence of or resulting directly or indirectly out of the supply of wine by the Seller, the use of the wine, any breach by the Seller of any provision of any contract incorporating these Terms or the negligence of the Seller and the Buyer indemnifies the Seller from and against any such claims.

-Remedies: 1.
-If the Buyer breaches any obligation under these terms, or any other contract with the Seller, or becomes insolvent, the Seller may (in addition to its other rights):
+1. If the Buyer breaches any obligation under these Terms, or any other contract with the Seller, or becomes insolvent, the Seller may (in addition to its other rights):

-(a) withhold deliveries of wine under this reservation;
+(a) withhold deliveries of wine under these Terms;

-(d) suspend or terminate any other contract with the Buyer by giving written notice; and/or
+(d) by notice immediately suspend or terminate any other contract with the Buyer by giving written notice; and/or

 (e) reserve and/or exercise its rights as Seller under the Sale of Goods Act 1895(South Australia) or any other equivalent or similar legislation.

-2. Where the Seller exercises its rights under the previous clause, the Buyer must:
+2. Where the Seller exercises its rights under the previous clause, the Buyer must if required by written notice:

-(a) pay the Seller for all wine already delivered under this reservation immediately; and
+(a) pay the Seller for all wine already delivered under these Terms immediately; and

 (b) pay to the Seller the greater of: